PacktPublishing/Linux-Kernel-Debugging/README.md

 - (PDF) pg 585 (as well as other pages):
 We refer to "syzkaller" and "syzbot" as the same thing.
-A reader points out that they aren't the same: "...  syzbot is a higher-level automation on top of syzkaller that runs multiple instances of syzkaller, keeps bug tracking, and provides a webUI...
+A reader, Javier Carrasco Cruz, points out that they aren't the same: "...  syzbot is a higher-level automation on top of syzkaller that runs multiple instances of syzkaller, keeps bug tracking, and provides a webUI...
 The link https://groups.google.com/g/syzkaller/c/O9rWGc824eU/m/2DKWhBLkCgAJ goes into more details."
-Thanks to this reader for pointing this out!
+Many thanks to you Javier for pointing this out!

 ### UPDATES / Observations